silam/WeatherPWA/README.md

 ### Installation, starting the app from Start menu
 ### No need to distribute to iOS App
 ### Can be launched offline

+## Need to use HTTPS, need SSL certificate.
+Great source for SSL certificate is : https://letsencrypt.org